nus-cs2103/website-base/admin/project-scope.md

 For either direction, you need to define a target user profile and a value proposition:

-* **Target user profile**: Define a very specific target user profile. <br> :bulb: We require you to narrow down the target user profile %%&nbsp;as opposed to trying to make it as general as possible.
+* **Target user profile**: Define a very specific target user profile. <br> ==We require you to narrow down the target user profile==  %%as opposed to trying to make it as general as possible.
 Here is an example direction of narrowing down target user: anybody → teachers → university teachers → tech savvy university teachers → {{ module_pair }} instructors.%%<br><br>
  {{ icon_important_big_red }} Be careful not to contradict given [project constraints]({{ baseUrl }}/admin/project-constraints.html) when defining the user profile %%&nbsp;e.g. the target user should still prefer typing over mouse actions%%.<br><br>
   **It is expected that your product will be optimized for the chosen target users** %%i.e., add features that are especially/only applicable for target users (to make the app especially attractive to them). w.r.t. the example above, there can be features that are applicable to {{ module_pair }} instructors only, such as the ability to navigate to a student's project on GitHub%%<br>
-    :bulb: Your project will be graded based on how well the features match the target user profile and how well the features fit-together.
+    {{ icon_tip }} Your project will be graded based on how well the features match the target user profile and how well the features fit-together.

   <panel type="seamless" header="%%Why the need to narrow down the user profile?%%" >